mattwalo32/blackjack/DEVELOPMENT.md

 I updated the HTML and Javascript of the web client a little bit.
 Now the users have a button to hit or stay, a dialogue showing how much time is left in their turn, a dialogue showing what cards they have, and a dialogue showing who won the round.

+### Testing
+I added catch2 testing to the project this week.
+I wrote about 45 assertions to test various clases and helper methods.